vishakha-star/DROWSINESS_DETECTION/README.md

 # DROWSINESS_DETECTION
 Drowsiness detection in an image using OpenCV, python and dlib.
 For detecting a blink we will be using EAR(Eye Aspect Ratio).

-Real time blink detection in an image using OpenCV, python and dlib.
-For detecting the blink we will be using EAR(Eye Aspect Ratio).
+If the EAR indicates that the eyes have been closed for sufficiently large amount of time then an alarm will be played.

 #BUILT ON: